Elisabeth Moss

 BirthdayJul 24, 1982

-Moss has also attracted acclaim for her film performances, including supporting roles in Girl, Interrupted (1999), Get Him to the Greek (2010), and Us (2019), and starring roles in The One I Love (2014), The Square (2017), The Invisible Man (2020), and Shirley (2020).
-She has also starred in three films by Alex Ross Perry, including Her Smell (2018).
-On stage, she has performed in the Broadway productions of David Mamet's Speed the Plow (2008) and Wendy Wasserstein's The Heidi Chronicles (2015).
-For the latter, she received a nomination for the Tony Award for Best Actress in a Play.
+On film, she took supporting roles in Girl, Interrupted (1999), The Seagull (2018), Us (2019), and The French Dispatch (2021) while gaining acclaim for her starring roles in The One I Love (2014), The Square (2017), The Invisible Man (2020), and Shirley (2020).
+She has also starred in three films by Alex Ross Perry: Listen Up Philip (2014), Queen of Earth (2016), and Her Smell (2018).
+On stage, she starred in the Broadway revivals of David Mamet's Speed-the-Plow (2008) and Wendy Wasserstein's The Heidi Chronicles (2015), the latter earning her a Tony Award for Best Actress in a Play nomination.
 She also appeared in the West End production of Lillian Hellman's The Children's Hour (2011).

 Biography from the Wikipedia article Elisabeth Moss.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.